Earth Sciences Division Staff: Abdullah Cihan

-- As one of the best graduate students with professional promise in Biosystems Engineering, recognized and awarded by the faculty of the Biosystems Engineering and Soil Science Department, April 2008.
+- Best graduate student award, recognized and awarded by the faculty of the Biosystems Engineering and Soil Science Department, April 2008.

-- Travel and expenses grant to attend the Kirkham Conference, University of California Davis in February 24-26th, 2008.
+- Travel grant to attend the Kirkham Conference, University of California Davis in February 24-26th, 2008.

-- Graduate Student Travel fund to attend the 2007 American Geophysical Union Fall meeting, by Office of the Dean of Students, University of Tennessee
+- Graduate student travel fund, awarded by Office of the Dean of Students, University of Tennessee, 2007

-- Scholarship (tuition, board, and lodging) for attending The Summer School in Geophysical Porous Media, funded by The National Science Foundation (NSF), Purdue University in July 17-28th, 2006.
+- Scholarship for attending The Summer School in Geophysical Porous Media, funded by The National Science Foundation (NSF), Purdue University in July 17-28th, 2006.

 - The Scientific and Technical Research Council of Turkey, TUBITAK Graduate Student Scholarship (2004).

 - American Geophysical Union (AGU)

 - American Association for the Advancement of Science (AAAS)